 Best Dog GPS Trackers

-Yes, we would recommend you to get one even if your four-legged friend has the microchip embedded under their skin.
+Yes, we would recommend you to get a dog tracker even if your four-legged friend has the microchip embedded under their skin.
 The reason is that the person who found your dog won’t know your contact details without the help of veterinarians or shelters reading the microchip.

-No. It depends on which GPS tracker you choose.
-There are two main types of dog tracking devices on the market, cellular and non-cellular.
-Cellular trackers will undoubtedly need a monthly subscription as they rely on the Wi-Fi to give you your dog’s live location.
-Non-cellular trackers, on the other hand, don’t need a service plan as they typically have a map pre-loaded into the device and use their unique technology or radio frequency that allows both modules to communicate with each other.
+No. It depends on which pet GPS tracker you choose.
+There are two main types of dog GPS devices on the market, cellular and non-cellular.
+Cellular trackers will undoubtedly need a monthly subscription as they rely on Wi-Fi to give you your dog’s live location.
+A non-cellular dog GPS tracking device, on the other hand, doesn’t need a service plan as they typically have a map pre-loaded into the gadget and use their unique technology or radio frequency that allows both modules to communicate with each other.
+This type of tracking system is, however, more expensive.

 No, not necessarily.
-Both types have their pros and cons.
-Cellular GPS trackers are especially useful if the area you live in or places you plan to take your dog to has internet coverage.
+Both types of dog trackers have their pros and cons.
+Cellular GPS tracking devices are especially useful if the area you live in or places you plan to take your dog to has internet coverage.
 And often, they allow you to do more than just pinpointing locations, which you will have the ability to monitor your dog’s activity and behavior.
 But remember, they won’t work without Wi-Fi.
 Meaning if you are going on hikes with your pup in a heavily wooded area with no 4G coverage, this type of tracking device is pretty much useless.
+And that makes non-cellular pet tracking devices a better choice.